Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 Every year, tickets for the Pullen Park Holiday Express sell out quickly.
-This year all tickets sold out within minutes of going on sale at 5:30 a.m., July 31, 2018.
-Matthew Wright, operations manager of historic attractions for the City of Raleigh, says the park sold 15,000 tickets for the Holiday Express the morning of July 31 in under half an hour.
+This year all tickets sold out within minutes of going on sale at 5:30 a.m., July 30, 2019.

 And remember, there's more than one holiday train in town — and plenty of other holiday activities to be found.
-Carolina Parent's popular holiday roundup lists more than 50 events for the 2018 holiday season alone — including the holiday train rides listed below:
+Carolina Parent's popular holiday roundup lists more than 90 events for the 2019 holiday season alone — including some the holiday train rides listed below.

 Photo from Museum of Life and Science

 Dec.
 4-8, Dec.
 11-5, Dec.
 18-22;| $15-$25, under 2 ride free in the lap of a paid adult

 Thousands of twinkling lights will shine throughout the museum campus, guiding the way to all the fun!
 Hop on board the train for a moonlit ride to the North Pole, where Santa and his elves will greet guests.
 You can also check out the "ice" skating rink for skate-in-your-socks excitement, sip complimentary hot chocolate, have your face painted, explore the crafts and activities tent where you can make-and-take special treats, and learn about the science of Santa.
 The Santa Train goes sensory-friendly typically on Wednesday, Dec.
 4 for guests with autism spectrum disorder and other similar needs.

 Photo By Jimmy Sumerell

 Dec.
 7 and 8, Dec.
 14 and 15, Dec.
 21 | $11-$13, under 2 free